-This chapter provides information and instructions for installing additional memory and for removing and replacing the battery in your MacBook.
+This chapter provides information and instructions for installing additional memory and for removing and replacing the battery in your MacBook Pro.

-Your computer has two memory slots that you access by removing the computer's battery.
-Your MacBook comes with a minimum of 1 gigabyte (GB) of 667 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
+Your computer has two memory slots that you access by removing the memory door in the battery bay.
+Your MacBook Pro comes with a minimum of 2 gigabytes (GB) of 667 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
 Both memory slots can accept an SDRAM module that meets the following specifications:

-- Double Data Rate Small Outline Dual Inline Memory Module (DDR2 SO-DIMM) format
+- Double Data Rate Small Outline Dual Inline Memory Module (DDR SO-DIMM) format

-- 1.25 inch or smaller
+- · 1.25 inch or smaller

-- 512 MB or 1 GB
+- 1 GB or 2 GB

 - 200-pin

 - PC2-5300 DDR2 667 MHz Type RAM